kevinmeziere/readme-cli/README.md

 diff -qr v0.7.1 v0.7.2
 ```

+##Hint
+By clicking the gear (upper right) and then "Switch to raw mode" you can paste
+the contents of any downloaded file.
+This makes it easy to copy pages to a newer
+version.

 ##Known issues
 Currently only tested on two column theme.
 Because readme-get is just scraping
 the generated html it may break on other layouts.
 Another side affect of this is